Homebuyer beware: Zoning Analysis before Closing

 - Expansion of the home's footprint including decks or patios

-- Adding additional items, garages, pools, or even fences.
+- Accessory structures, garages, pools, or even fences.

-- Expansion upwards to the home including building above an existing space, adding a higher roof, or dormers.
+- Expansion upwards including building above an existing space, adding a higher roof, or dormers.

 - Changing the intended use of a property (changing from single family to double family or creating a professional office or business).